 Mr. Yaggy is the faculty sponsor of the Junior Classical League.
 In the past, he has also coached soccer, sponsored a philosophy club, and served as an SAT site supervisor (NGHS, 2008-2013).
 Mr. Yaggy has been a department chair (NGHS, 2003-2005), chair of the Gwinnett Area Latin Teachers Association (GALTA, 2004-2008), regularly served as a juror on GCPS discipline panels (2003-2006), and Certamen Co-Chair and Parliamentarian Advisor for the Georgia Junior Classical League.
 Currently, Mr. Yaggy is the Certamen Chair for AZJCL, the Site Supervisor for Test Center #03-212 (at BTN), and serves on the Board for the North American Cambridge Classics Project (NACCP).
 Mr. Yaggy also regularly leads staff development opportunities for NACCP.

 All of these roles reflect the myriad of interests that Mr. Yaggy has.
 Most importantly, he has a great passion for his students and is proud to play a positive role in their lives year after year.
-In his spare time, Mr. Yaggy likes to keep in shape by swimming and running.
+In his spare time, Mr. Yaggy likes to keep in shape by walking and running.
 He is a fanatical UGA football fan as well as an ardent Manchester United supporter.
 Mr. Yaggy's wife is an Assistant Professor at the University of Arizona (College of Art and Visual Culture) and his son Graham is in the fifth grade at BASIS Tucson North.